Smile (The Beach Boys album): Non-definitive structure and fan interactivity

+The definitive structure and content of Smile remain unresolved, with debate persisting over its classification as a conventional album.
+Further complicating efforts to reconstruct a completed album is the permanent loss of many session tapes and trial mixes that would have illuminated Wilson's original creative intent.
+(Note: While Priore argued that Smile was largely complete by 1967, Ed Howard countered that the album was "nowhere near finished", arguing that any reconstruction would rely on speculation, as Wilson himself lacked a consistent vision for the project.
+Academic Larry Starr opined that the pursuit of a definitive Smile version decades after Wilson halted the project was "always chemerical".)
+Anderle felt that the album should be viewed as a creative period, encompassing Pet Sounds and "Good Vibrations", rather than a standalone work.
+Heiser favored "sonic menagerie", a term coined by Smile Sessions co-producer Dennis Wolfe in the compilation's liner notes.
+In a 2004 dialogue with Wilson, Parks speculated their work on Smile could have unintentionally pioneered the concept of an interactive album.

 Following BWPS, critics widely treated the original project as conclusively finished.
 Toop characterized attempts to finalize the album as "misguided", describing Smile instead as a "labyrinth" existing within a conceptual "memory house" where Wilson invited collaborators to manifest its components.
-Freaky Trigger echoed this perspective, arguing that the work lacks a definitive track sequence or completion due to its modular, organic structure, which inherently resists definitive framing.
+Freaky Trigger similarly argued that the work lacks a definitive track sequence or completion due to its modular, organic structure, which inherently resists definitive framing.
 Further to its fragmented legacy and film-like editing process, Toop likened the editorial challenges to unfinished cinematic endeavors by Orson Welles, Erich von Stroheim, and Sergei Eisenstein.
 (Note: When compiling The Smile Sessions, Alan Boyd made use of film editing software Final Cut Pro.)
 Howard similarly suggested the material functions most effectively as an archival document of the recording process, akin to a film reel presenting multiple iterations without a singular authoritative version.
-Shawn Setaro of Forbes drew parallels with Kanye West's 2016 album The Life of Pablo, a work marketed as perpetually unfinished.

-Academic Larry Starr opined that the pursuit of a definitive Smile version decades after Wilson halted the project was "always chemerical".
-He proposed that the album's "apparent malleability" might reflect its forward-thinking nature, positing that such adaptability exemplified its prescient nature.
-In a 2004 dialogue with Wilson, Parks speculated their work on Smile could have unintentionally pioneered the concept of an interactive album.